Stress from Failure

-In our series thus far on stress, we've discussed the problem of stress in general and also the stress caused by worry at work.
+In our study thus far on stress, we've discussed the problem of stress in general and also the stress caused by worry at work.

-I've talked to some people and it seems to me that they think that listening to these lessons is what's going to lessen the stress in their lives.
+I've talked to some people and it seems to me that they think that reading this material is what's going to lessen the stress in their lives.
 The lessons may be soothing and perhaps you might feel reassured that someone understands your issues with stress.

 However, nothing changes the stress or the stress level until there is a real change in your life.
 For example, if you have begun to live your life one day at a time as Jesus teaches - you may still experience overstress from time to time.
 Unless you balance your workload and attitude towards your work in the ways previously discussed, you will not achieve the peace of mind you seek in your career.
-These lessons don't help unless you internalize and live by them.
+This study won't help unless you internalize and live by the principles taught.

 In this chapter we look at the stress that is created by failure and how to properly understand and respond to failure when it happens to us.

 Our society rewards success and punishes failure.
 There is great pressure to "make it" to "get it together" and to excel at something or another.
 To excel is admired and rewarded but to be ordinary is considered a failing of some kind.
 We love winners and ignore everybody else.